vivek-bin/Space-Invaders/README.md

 # Space-Invaders
-Space invaders is a retro archade game.
-This time implemented on the ARM Cortex M4 microcontroller.
+Space invaders is a retro arcade game.
+This time, implemented on the ARM Cortex M4 microcontroller.

 ### Required Hardware I/O connections-
 | Connection	| uC pins |